-1. PSOs
+- 1. PSOs - 1.1.

-1.1.
 Vessel-based monitoring for marine mammals would be done by trained PSOs throughout the period of subsea cable-laying operation.
 The observers would monitor the occurrence of marine mammals near the cable-laying vessel during all daylight periods during operation.
-PSO duties would include watching for and identifying marine mammals; recording their numbers, distances, and reactions to the survey operations; and documenting "take by harassment."

-2. SSV

-2.1.
-Quintillion conducted SSV on thrusters on one of the cable-lay ships (i.e., the Ile de Brehat or Ile de Sein), a nearshore barge during winching along anchor lines, and the associated tugs during anchor-handling when all are operating near Nome (i.e., at the beginning of operations).
-On August 1, 2016, NMFS received preliminary results from Quintillion's SSV measurements which showed that the distance to the 120 dB isopleth associated with cablelaying vessel conducting plowing activity was approximately 6 km, and was 600 m when injector-laying with a barge (NMFS 2016d).
+PSO duties would include watching for and identifying marine mammals; recording their numbers, distances, and reactions to the survey operations; and documenting "take by harassment." - 2.
+SSV - 2.1.
+Quintillion plans to conduct SSV on thrusters on one of the cable-lay ships (i.e., the Ile de Brehat or Sein), a nearshore barge during winching along anchor lines, and the associated tugs during anchor-handling when all are operating near Nome (i.e., at the beginning of operations).
+An acoustical firm specializing in conducting SSVs has not been contracted yet, but the method used will follow current NMFS standards for conducing SSVs, and will be subject to approval by NMFS and USFWS.

-4 Please refer to the Marine Mammal Monitoring and Mitigation Plan, an appendix in both the IHA application (Owl Ridge 2016b) and biological assessment (Owl Ridge 2016c), for additional details about the PAM program.
+4 Please refer to the Marine Mammal Monitoring and Mitigation Plan, an appendix in both the IHA application (Owl Ridge 2016a) and biological assessment (Owl Ridge 2016b), for additional details about the PAM program.